 Fancy orange diamonds are usually Type Ib diamonds that consist of atoms of nitrogen uniformly distributed in the crystal lattice and absorb blue and yellow light, resulting in an orange color.
 Because the odds of an orange diamond being only orange are extremely long, they are typically found with modifying colors.
 The saturation of a color diamond is determined by its intensity.
 Differences in color appearance are therefore credited to tone, which is the particular point that a diamond falls in the light to dark spectrum.

-The seven natural color grades for natural fancy colored orange diamonds are, in ascending order:
+The eight natural color grades for natural fancy colored orange diamonds are, in ascending order:

 Swipe left to see more.